RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Experiments

 \subsection{Embodied Executability of Video World Models}

-Table~\ref{tab:main_results} reports the execution success rates.
-Results for purely simulated robotic tasks are provided in Section ~\ref{sec:robot_sim} of the supplementary material.
+Table~\ref{tab:main_results} reports task- and step-level execution success rates.
+Results on simulation-native robotic tasks are provided in the supplementary due to space limitations (Section~\ref{sec:robot_sim}).
 The experimental results reveal several consistent trends, which we analyze below.

-First, \textbf{human-hand videos achieve higher execution success rates than robotic manipulation videos.} This discrepancy is likely attributable to biases in pretraining data, as large-scale video datasets predominantly contain human interactions, whereas robotic data remains relatively scarce.
-Additionally, we observe that in generated videos, human hands typically maintain stable geometry during interaction, while robotic manipulators are more likely to exhibit structural distortions, which can lead to execution failures.
+First, \textbf{human-hand videos achieve higher execution success than robotic manipulation videos.} This gap likely reflects biases in large-scale video pretraining, where human interactions are far more prevalent than robotic data.
+Generated human hands also tend to preserve more stable geometry during interaction, whereas robotic manipulators are more likely to exhibit structural distortions that lead to execution failures.

-Second, \textbf{task difficulty and interaction complexity significantly affect execution success.} As tasks progress from short-horizon interactions (e.g., \textit{Push Button}, \textit{Pick Object}) to longer-horizon tasks (e.g., \textit{Put in Drawer}), success rates decrease due to the accumulation of errors across multiple steps.
-Among the human-hand tasks, \textit{Fold Towel} is the most challenging, suggesting that interactions with deformable objects remain particularly challenging for current video world models.
+Second, \textbf{execution success decreases as task complexity increases.} Short-horizon tasks such as \textit{Push Button} are generally easier, while longer-horizon tasks such as \textit{Put in Drawer} suffer from error accumulation across multiple interaction stages.
+Among human-hand tasks, \textit{Fold Towel} remains particularly challenging, reflecting the added complexity of deformable-object interactions.